George W. Bush's daughter ties the knot in secret Kennebunkport ceremony

-The granddaughter of George H.W.
-Bush and First Lady Barbara Bush exchanged vows with screenwriter Craig Coyne at the family's compound in front of family and friends.
+The bride is the daughter of former President George W. Bush and the granddaughter of former President George H.W.
+Bush.
+She shares a name with her grandmother, former First Lady Barbara Bush.
+She exchanged vows with screenwriter Craig Coyne at the family's compound in front of family and friends.

 "The couple exchanged vows in a private family ceremony at Walker’s Point in Kennebunkport, Maine, on Sunday," the family stated in a press release.